 “The step-through feature is a relic of the past when female attire consisted of either skirts or dresses — no pants, and certainly no cycling shorts!” explains Patricia Johnson, the avid cyclist who runs Pedal Lovers, an online resource for all things bike-related.
 “The construction allows women to mount the bike without getting their skirts tangled up.”

-Eric Krzystofiak, general manager of two Chicagoland locations of the Wheel & Sprocket bike shops, adds some insights about the bike’s sociopolitical role and modern bike terminology.
+Eric Krzystofiak, general manager of two Chicagoland locations of the Wheel & Sprocket bike shops, adds some thoughts about the bike’s sociopolitical role and modern bike terminology.

 “Ironically, bicycles are freedom machines and always have been,” he points out.
 “The bicycle helped spark the women’s movement, which led to women wearing bloomers.
 Now the top tube bikes are called unisex.
 Bikes with step-through frames are trending more unisex as it relates to bike-share bicycles.
 It’s easier to get on a step-through frame when there is a rack or load on the back of the bicycle.”